 Ordered by hit rate, highest first.

-1. Total tokens exceeded the model’s context window
+1. Total tokens exceeded your tier’s context window

-GPT-5 has a generous window but it is not unlimited.
-Long chats with large attachments hit the cap, and the UI then trims earliest turns first.
-There is no banner warning, just degraded answers.
+GPT-5.5 in the API has a 1M window, but inside ChatGPT.com you are capped at the tier number in the table above (32K on Plus, 128K on Pro).
+Long chats with large attachments hit that cap, and the UI then trims the earliest turns first.
+There is no banner warning.

 How to judge: Ask “what did I say in my first message of this conversation?”
 If the model paraphrases something more recent or guesses, the early turns have been trimmed.